• Latest

 We’ll never regret saying no to something that doesn’t serve us, even if it’s something we want.
 We will not be sorry for setting boundaries or speaking our truth.

-We’ll never apologize for who we are, even if we’re not who everyone wants us to be.
+We’ll never apologize for who we are, even if not everyone wants us to be.
 We never apologize for following a dream or taking risks.
-We know that sometimes things don’t work out the way we planned, but that’s okay.
+Sometimes things don’t work out as planned, but that’s okay.
+We’re not going to apologize for being human and making mistakes.

 So what is something you’re refusing to apologize for?